dsccommunity/xRobocopy/README.md

 ### Unreleased

-* Added the default appveyor.yml.
+* Update appveyor.yml to use the default template.
 * Activated the GitHub App Stale on the GitHub repository.
 * Fixed new line in example xRobocopy.NetworkAndCredentials.ps1 that failed tests.
 * Added .gitignore file.
+* Added default template files .codecov.yml, .gitattributes, and .gitignore, and .vscode folder.

 ### 2.0.0.0